Romea/romea-ros2-cmd-mux/romea_cmd_mux_utils/README.md

-# Overview #
+# ROMEA Cmd Mux Utils #

-This package provides implementation of cmd_mux subscription and unsubscription service clients in order to be used by teleop and high level control nodes.
+This package is a library that provides an implementation of cmd_mux subscription and unsubscription service clients for use within teleoperation and high-level control nodes.
+It enables developers to easily create custom nodes that interface with a romea_cmd_mux node.